Rana Sanga: Invasion of Malwa

-Medini Rai a rebellious minister of Malwa sultan was having a life and death struggle for throne of Malwa against Mahmud, he was promised aid by Rana Sanga.
+Medini Rai, a rebellious minister of the Malwa sultan, was struggling with Mahmud for the throne of Malwa and was promised aid by Rana Sanga.

-As a result, the combined Sultanate forces of Gujarat and Malwa met the Sisodias led by Sanga at Gagron.
-The battle resulted in a decisive victory of Rajputs.
+The combined sultanate forces of Gujarat and Malwa met the Sisodias, led by Sanga, at Gagron.
+The battle was a Rajput victory.

-After the victory in the battle and other skirmishes aftermath Sanga captured eastern and northern Malwa along with Chanderi.
-Rai made Chanderi his capital, while Silhaditya Tomar establish himself as master of Raisen and Sarangpur region.
-According to historian Satish Chandra these events took place between 1518 and 1519.

-After the victory and establishing Hindu rule in eastern and northern Malwa, Sanga ordered Rai to remove Jizya tax from Hindus of the region.
+After victory in the battle and other skirmishes, Sanga captured eastern and northern Malwa and Chanderi.
+Rai made Chanderi his capital, and Silhaditya Tomar established himself as ruler of Raisen and the Sarangpur region.
+According to historian Satish Chandra, these events occurred between 1518 and 1519.
+After the victory and establishment of Hindu rule in eastern and northern Malwa, Sanga ordered Rai to remove the Jizya tax from the region's Hindus.

-Wars against Lodhis
+Wars against the Lodis

-After conquering Malwa, Sanga turned his attention towards northeastern Rajasthan which was then under the control of Ibrahim Lodi, the sultan of Delhi.
-Ibrahim Lodi, after hearing the news of encroachments by Sanga on his territory, prepared an army and marched against Mewar in 1517.
-The Rana with his army met Lodi at Khatoli on borders of Hadoti and in the ensuing Battle at Khatoli, Lodi army suffered serious reverses and fled.
-One Lodi prince was captured and imprisoned.
-In this battle, Sanga lost an arm by a sword cut, and an arrow made him lame for life.
+Sanga turned his attention towards northeastern Rajasthan, controlled by Delhi sultan Ibrahim Lodi, after conquering Malwa.
+Lodi, after hearing about encroachments by Sanga on his territory, prepared an army and marched against Mewar in 1517.
+Sanga and his army met Lodi at Khatoli on the border of Hadoti.
+In the ensuing battle at Khatoli, the Lodi army had serious reverses and fled; one Lodi prince was captured and imprisoned.
+In this battle, Sanga lost an arm and an arrow made him lame for life.

-Lodi, reportedly stunned by this Rajput aggression (the extent of which was unprecedented in the preceding three centuries), once again moved against Mewar in 1518-19 but was humbled again at Battle of Dholpur.
-Lodi fought Sanga repeatedly, only to be defeated each time, losing his entire land in present-day Rajasthan, while Sanga's influence extended up to the striking distance of Pilia Khar in Agra.

-According to a 16th-century text "Parshvanath-Shravan-Sattavisi", Rana Sanga further defeated Ibrahim Lodi at Ranthambore after the Siege of Mandsaur.
+Lodi, reportedly stunned by the Rajput aggression (whose extent was unprecedented in the preceding three centuries), again moved against Mewar in 1518-19 but was defeated again in the battle of Dholpur.
+Lodi fought Sanga repeatedly and was defeated each time, losing his land in present-day Rajasthan; Sanga's influence extended to nearPilia Khar in Agra.
+According to the 16th-century text Parshvanath-Shravan-Sattavisi, Sanga defeated Lodi at Ranthambore after the Siege of Mandsaur.